BA Language Studies and Linguistics is a three-year degree, with opportunities to study abroad, taught at our Colchester campus.

-Linguistics is an increasingly important subject, impacting on areas in psychology, philosophy, education and artificial intelligence.
-It has real-world applications in such diverse fields as human rights, computer-assisted language learning, and the study of institutional language in settings such as doctor-patient interactions and interviewer-interviewee dialogues.
+Linguistics is an increasingly important discipline with connections to psychology, philosophy, education, and artificial intelligence.
+It also has practical applications in areas such as human rights, language learning technologies, and the analysis of communication in healthcare, legal, and professional settings.

 Our staff are internationally renowned.
 Their books are often found as key texts on reading lists at other universities and are used as the basis of our teaching in the Department.
 All our language teachers are native or bilingual speakers, we maintain excellent student-staff ratios, and we language learning is integrated with linguistics in this joint course.